-Watch the following video, and then make your own list of ways in which history would likely be very different today if American hadn't opened the door to the inner continent -- and eventually extended that grasp all the way to the western sea.
+Watch the following video, and then make your own list of ways in which history would likely be very different today if Americans hadn't opened the door to the inner continent -- and then eventually extended that grasp with railroads all the way to the western sea.

 The videos you find on this website aren't intended to tell the complete story of the Erie Canal's construction.
 They are however, fun tools in the hands of any teacher seeking a highly interactive class about one of the most important -- and unlikely -- infrastructure projects in American History.

 You can buy a copy of our "The Grand Erie Canal - The Classroom Collection" DVD for your own personal use from Amazon.